DSL-Lab/MoFlow/README.md

 ## 🚀 Usage

-### 🎯 Training Pipeline
+### 🎯 Training and Evaluation Pipeline

-For each dataset, the training process consists of three steps:
+For each dataset, we need to train our MoFlow teacher model first:

 1. **Teacher Model Training**
 ```bash